tale-toul/OCP4baremetalIPI/README.md

 Do this from a local terminal or the connection will be dropped half way through the configuration.

-Even if a network connection is already active and working, follow the next steps:
+Apply these instructions Even if a network connection is already active and working in the provisioning VM.
 ```
 # virsh console provision
 # nmcli con show